BenFictional/eleventy-filter-coffee-starter/src/projects/2017/peoples-production.md

 <div class="gallery">
 {% img '/2017/story-detail.jpg', 'Closeup of writing on wall' %}
-{% img '/2017/shooting-outside.jpg', 'Group of people talking outside with a camera on tripod' %}
+{% img '/2017/shooting-outdoors.jpg', 'Group of people talking outside with a camera on tripod' %}
+{% img '/2017/storyboards-props.jpg', 'Storyboard papers tacked to a wall with a shovel and assorted props' %}
+{% img '/2017/recording-studio.jpg', 'A makeshift recording studio' %}
+{% img '/2017/foley-shoes.jpg', 'recording foley sound effects with shoes on a carpet' %}
+{% img '/2017/foley-workshop-1.jpg', 'A group of people smiling while looking at a screen' %}
 </div>

 ## Recording